Cato T. Laurencin: Chemical engineering

-Dr. Laurencin is a Professor of Chemical and Biomolecular Engineering at the University of Connecticut.
-In Chemical Engineering, Dr. Laurencin was named one of the 100 Engineers of the Modern Era by the American Institute of Chemical Engineers for his work in pioneering polymer-ceramic systems for musculoskeletal use.
+Laurencin is a professor of chemical and biomolecular engineering at the University of Connecticut.
+In chemical engineering, Laurencin was named one of the 100 Engineers of the Modern Era by the American Institute of Chemical Engineers for his work in pioneering polymer-ceramic systems for musculoskeletal use.
 A Fellow of the American Institute of Chemical Engineers, he won the William Grimes Award from the American Institute of Chemical Engineers and serves on the board of directors of the American Institute of Chemical Engineers with a term from 2018 to 2021.
 He is the Founder and president of the Regenerative Engineering Society, a community within the American Institute of Chemical Engineers, and is the Editor-in-Chief of Regenerative Engineering and Translational Medicine, published by Springer/Nature.
 He is the recipient of the James Bailey Award of the American Institute of Chemical Engineers and received the Percy Julian Medal, the highest award of the National Organization of Black Chemists and Chemical Engineers.
 He is a fellow of the American Chemical Society of polymeric science and engineering and chemistry.
 He was the recipient of the Founders Award by the AIChE in 2022.
 The AIChE created the Cato T. Laurencin Award for the American Regenerating Society.

 Materials science and engineering

-Dr. Laurencin is a Professor of Materials Science and Engineering at the University of Connecticut.
-In Materials Science and Engineering, he is a Fellow of the Materials Research Society and has been the Fred Kavli Distinguished Lecturer and Plenary Speaker for the Materials Research Society.
+Laurencin is a professor of materials science and engineering at the University of Connecticut.
+In materials science and engineering, he is a Fellow of the Materials Research Society and has been the Fred Kavli Distinguished Lecturer and Plenary Speaker for the Materials Research Society.
 He is a fellow and life member of the American Ceramic Society and has delivered two of their most prestigious lectures.
 He has served as the Edward Orton, Jr., Memorial Lecturer and the Rustum Roy Lecturer for the American Ceramic Society.
 He has been named one of the most highly cited researchers in Material Science and Engineering (Scopus) and his work on engineered materials for soft tissue regeneration was highlighted by National Geographic magazine in its 100 Scientific Discoveries that Changed the World edition.
 He was awarded the 2020 Von Hippel Award from the Materials Research Society.